Alphabetical Entries: AA | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 African American, black Use these terms interchangeably, with preference to African American.
 Do not hyphenate African American or other compound nationalities, even when used as an adjective: an honored African American novelist.
 But always hyphenate compounds with name fragments: Afro-American, Indo-European.

 alumni Per AP, use "alumnus" for an individual male, "alumna" for an individual female; "alumni" for a group of males, "alumnae" for a group of females; and "alumni" when referring to a group composed of men and women.
 An individual need not have graduated from New Paltz to be considered an alumna or alumnus; any individual who attended New Paltz as a regularly enrolled student for one semester or 12 credits is considered an alumnus of New Paltz.
+Alumni should be identified by name, class year, and major in the following format: John Smith '03 (Biology).
+For graduate degrees, graduation year should include a "g" at the end: Mark Thompson '11g (Special Education).
+For alumni who hold more than one degree, separate degrees with a comma: Paul Johnson '09 (Chemistry), '11g (Special Education).
+Paul Huth '72, '79g (Biology).
 For guidelines governing use of birth name to help identify married alumnae, consult the INDIVIDUALS heading under the names entry.
 Consider using the term "graduate" to reduce repetition.
 Use the nickname "alum" sparingly, since that term could be confused with the name of a chemical compound.

 American Indian, Indian Although AP prefers these terms to "Native American," they may be used interchangeably in New Paltz news releases and publications, depending upon the wishes of the individual(s) cited in the story.
 Another appropriate descriptor is tribal affiliation: Seneca Indian.
 When using Indian, be careful to adequately distinguish from East Indian.
 Since American Indian is a proper noun, do not hyphenate it, even when used as an adjective: An exhibition of American Indian artworks.
 See the Native American entry.

-and/& Always use "and," even when using a department or school name: School of Liberal Arts and Sciences.
+and/& Use "and."
+An ampersand (&) is only acceptable when using a department or school name: College of Liberal Arts & Sciences.

 animals Per AP, do not apply a personal pronoun to an animal unless its sex has been established or the animal has a name: The dog was scared and it barked.
 Rover was scared and he barked.
 The cat, which was scared, ran to its basket.
 Susie the cat, who was scared, ran to her basket.
 The bull tosses his horns.
 Capitalize breed names according to Webster's; for breeds not listed, capitalize words derived from proper nouns and use lowercase elsewhere: Thoroughbred, basset hound, Boston terrier.
 See also Chicago 7.105-7.106 and AP Stylebook's that, which, who, whom (pronouns) entry.